pointfreeco/swift-composable-architecture/README.md

 [![CI](https://github.com/pointfreeco/swift-composable-architecture/workflows/CI/badge.svg)](https://actions-badge.atrox.dev/pointfreeco/swift-composable-architecture/goto)
 [![@pointfreeco](https://img.shields.io/badge/contact-@pointfreeco-5AA9E7.svg?style=flat)](https://twitter.com/pointfreeco)

-The Composable Architecture is a library for building applications in a consistent and understandable way, with composition, testing and ergonomics in mind.
+The Composable Architecture is a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 It can be used in SwiftUI, UIKit, and more, and on any Apple platform (iOS, macOS, tvOS, and watchOS).

 ## What is the Composable Architecture?